etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 ##  Migrating old Processes

 Process Definitions support several parameters.
-In order to implement this support, the way grid parameter value is sent to backend was changed and a new **Compatibility with Legacy Grids_** flag was added.
+In order to implement this support, the way grid parameter value is sent to backend was changed and a new **Compatibility with Legacy Grids** flag was added.

 To migrate grid legacy compatible processes to new format, set **Compatibility with Legacy Grids** to false and depending on the case:

-  * If the process' **UI Pattern** is **Manual** , no other change is needed.
+  * If the process **UI Pattern** is **Manual** , no other change is needed.
   * If the process has no parameter, no other change is needed.
-  * If the process has a (grid) parameter, the JSON that ` doExecute ` method receives changes these are the required modifications:
+  * If the process has a (grid) parameter, the `JSON` that ` doExecute ` method receives changes these are the required modifications:

 Old code  |  New code
 ---|---